nigoshh/hoax/documentation/user_stories.md

 - as an admin, I can delete a user account
 - as an admin, I can see lists and details of accounts, bookings and invoices related to the communities I manage
 - as an admin, the list of accounts I can see includes each account's debt
+- as an admin, I can see details about each community I administer, including which accounts are its members and which accounts are its admins
 - as an admin, I can compose invoices for regular users

 ## textual SQL queries